 Level II Or Depth of Market (DOM)

-We use a DOM (left) or Level II (right) to analyze areas of high and low liquidity in the book as well as to evaluate the aggression of buyers and sellers.
-This will often be refereed to as reading the tape.
+First we have a Level II Or Depth of Market.
+We use a DOM to analyze areas of high and low liquidity in the book and to help evaluate the aggression of buyers and sellers at different price levels.
+This is the modern form of reading the tape.

-There’s no shortcut to master reading the tape.
-It takes experience which as a trader means extensive screen time.
-Over time you will begin to notice how price moves through different levels of liquidity.
+There’s no shortcut to mastering reading the tape.
+It takes experience, which as a trader means extensive screen time.
+In time, you will notice how price moves through different levels of liquidity.

-Every different instrument you trade will have different characteristics depending on overall liquidity, the players involved, and the overall characteristics of the instrument.
-For example, a high flying meme stock or volatile Tesla (TSLA) will trade a lot differently on a level II than a stock like Amazon (AMZN) or Microsoft (MSFT).
+Every instrument you trade will have different characteristics.
+For example, a high flying meme stock or volatile stock like Tesla will have different characteristics than a company like Microsoft.

 Time & Sales